GAPS

 Development of pen site tests and alternatives for the simple diagnosis of AI.

 Rapid ELISA/LFD tests still valid as flock tests if performed on dead birds with H5N1 HPAI.
+However, negative results do not rule out an influenza A infection and other laboratory based testing pipelines should be used.

-GAP: Continuous need to improve and validate diagnostic tests:
+Continuous need to improve and validate diagnostic tests:

-Variable but usually quite long (at least 5 years).
+GAPSVariable but usually quite long (at least 5 years).
 Depends on vaccine type, product profile, priorities, registration authorities’ requirements and funding possibilities.

 Variable.
 The proof of concept may be a couple of hundred thousand euros but the full development is several millions euros.